Call for information on hydrogen cyanamide products

 Once a reassessment application is lodged, you will have an opportunity to make a formal submission on the reassessment application and proposal.

-Information we are looking for
+Information we were looking for

 This includes any information relating to the effects of the substances, positive or adverse, such as toxicology, ecotoxicology, economic impact, environmental fate studies, or monitoring results.